mishkajain/Reading-List-project/README.md

 ## User Stories

 - As a user, I want to be able to add a book to my reading list
+- As a user, I want to be able to rate all the books from 1 to 5
+- As a user, I want to be able to indicate my reading status for each book from 1 to 3 (1 = A new book; 2 = In progress; 3 = Completed)
+- As a user, I want to be able to assign how many pages each book has
 - As a user, I want to be able to view the list of books in my reading list
 - As a user, I want to be able to remove a book from my reading list
-- As a user, I want to be able to rate all the books from 1 to 5
-- As a user, I want to be able to indicate my reading status for each book from 1 to 3 (1 = A new book; 2 = In progress; 3 = Completed)
 - As a user, I want to be able to save my reading list to file
 - As a user, I want to be able to load my reading list from file